-We do not offer cash or cheque payment options at our centres due to risks associated with this practice.
-It is important that we protect staff and Care Recipients at the service.
-We do not have the capability for holding cash at the centre.
+We don’t offer cash or cheque payment options at our centres due to risks associated with this practice.
+It is important that we protect staff and care recipients at our centres, as we don’t have the authority to hold cash.

 3. How do I make an online payment (Direct Deposit)?

-If you wish to pay via the internet you will need the same details as paying by Direct Deposit.
-We will supply you with our BSB number, account number, name of bank account and a Direct Deposit Identification number (DDIN).
-It is important that you include the DDIN in the reference of your internet payment as this will help us to identify that the deposit is in relation to your account.
+If you wish to pay via the internet you will need the same details as paying by direct deposit.
+We will supply you with our BSB number, account number, name of bank account and a DDIN.
+It’s important that you include the DDIN in the reference of your internet payment as this helps us identify that the deposit is in relation to your account.

 4. On admission do I need to pay in advance?

 Yes, you are required to pay fees a month in advance.
-On admission you are required to pay an amount equivalent to one month of the basic daily fee, current at time of offer of placement.
+On admission, you are required to pay an amount equivalent to one month of the basic daily fee, current at the time of your offer of placement.
 This is done as part of the process to accept your offer of placement.

 5. How will I be invoiced?

-Invoices are issued at the end of each month and include fees and charges for the following month, as set by the Australian Government and Centrelink, dependant on your individual circumstances.
-Other charges may appear on your monthly account in addition to the daily care fee, accommodation charges and income tested fees.
+Invoices are issued at the end of each month, which include fees and charges for the following month, as set by the Australian Government and Centrelink, dependent on your individual circumstances.
+Other charges may appear on your monthly account in addition to your daily care fee, accommodation charges and income tested fees.
 These charges may include (but are not limited to) any podiatry, hairdressing, pharmacy items, electrical tagging, cost of approved outings, and labelling of personal clothing.

 1. What is an ACAT 3020 Form?
 How do I get one?

-Forms can be obtained by either contacting your local ACAT team and making an appointment for them to see you in your home or a social worker or doctor can organise it for you if you are in hospital.
-If obtained prior to entering care it is current for 12 months.
+Forms can be obtained by contacting your local ACAT team and making an appointment for them to see you in your home.
+Alternatively, a social worker or doctor can organise it for you if you are in hospital.
+If the form is obtained prior to entering care, it is current for 12 months.